Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

 </div>

 <p>
-This figure reports sector outperformance relative to Industrials following surprise Fed rate cuts, along with uncertainty bands reflecting estimation variability.
-Most point estimates are negative, indicating that unexpected easing is generally associated with sector underperformance in the short run.
+This figure reports sector outperformance relative to Industrials following surprise Fed rate cuts, with uncertainty bands reflecting estimation variability.
+Most point estimates are negative, suggesting that unexpected easing is generally associated with short-run underperformance.
 </p>

 <p>
-The negative responses are strongest for Basic Materials and Energy, consistent with the interpretation that surprise rate cuts convey adverse information about economic conditions that outweighs any immediate discount-rate effects.
-Technology, Communication Services, and Financial Services also show negative average responses, although with greater uncertainty.
+The strongest negative responses appear in Basic Materials and Energy, consistent with surprise rate cuts conveying adverse information about economic conditions.
+Technology, Communication Services, and Financial Services also show negative average responses, though with greater uncertainty.
 </p>

 <p>
-For several sectors, confidence intervals overlap zero, suggesting that short-run responses to surprise easing are not always statistically distinct from Industrials.
-Overall, the figure reinforces the idea that surprise Fed cuts tend to redistribute sector performance rather than generate uniform positive reactions.
+For several sectors, confidence intervals overlap zero, indicating that short-run responses are not always statistically distinct from Industrials.
+Overall, the figure shows that surprise Fed cuts tend to redistribute sector performance rather than produce uniform gains.
 </p>

 <h3>Conclusion</h3>
 <p>